getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

 ### Copy data from the old cluster to your local machine

-If you have data in the old cluster that you want to copy to your local machine, use the `docker cp` command to copy it.
+If you have data in the old cluster that is not backed up but you want to copy to your local machine, use the `docker cp` command to copy it.
 This requires that you are able to communicate to your old cluster from your local machine.

 Copy a single file.